 Somewhere along the way before the job started I was informed that I’d need that driver’s license that I’d been successful at putting off getting for the past seven years (I was 23 at the time).
 I was forced to finally take the dreaded driver’s test in preparation for the job, seeing that the position called for solo road trips throughout Arizona, California, Colorado, Utah and Idaho.

-The project was run under Vicki Garcia of the University of Arizona where a great deal of research on this western species of raptor comes from thanks to her efforts like hers and those of principle investigator Courtney J. Conway.
+The project was run under Vicki Garcia of the University of Arizona where a great deal of research on this western species of raptor comes from thanks to efforts like hers and those of principle investigator Courtney J. Conway.
 Adding to another year of their long-term burrowing owl field study, we continued that summer to monitor their production and put bands on the birds to be identifiable in following years.
 Geographical range was of interest in recent research because populations were encountering differences in food availability which may lead to changes in their migratory patterns and how development and agriculture may impact that.

-When we first arrived to the job at “basecamp” in Tucson, Arizona which is where the university is located.
+We first arrived to the job at “basecamp” in Tucson, Arizona which is where the university is located.
 The team was made up of three of us: Megan, Lance and me.
 Vicki drove us out across the shrubby landscape of Tucson to give us our first introduction of this jaunty, intense little owl set atop stilt legs.